filippsen/spieluhr-demo/README.md

 Build
 ----
 The project has been converted to Unity 4.2.
-Unity Pro is required.
+Unity Pro is required for render-to-texture post-processing effects.

 Downloads